Billionaire Profile

 Signed the Giving Pledge

-Committed to donating the majority of her wealth to philanthropic causes.
+Committed to donate at least half of her wealth to charitable causes.

 Philanthropy & Social Impact